burningion/video-jungle-python/README.md

 ## Usage

-Here's a simple example of how to use the Video Jungle API client:
+Here's a simple example of how to use the Video Jungle API client for the Horoscope example:

 ```python
 from videojungle import ApiClient